Fathers Day Sale! Use Promo Code DAD25 and Save 25% on ALL The New Terra Farm Books and Courses. Sale Ends Sunday Midnight. Don't Miss Out!

 My second season, running from first week of May to end of September consists of warm weather crops like cherry tomatoes and mini sweet peppers.
 Those two are consistent good sellers at my market.
 I grow the cherries up a rope suspended from the greenhouse hoops and cross bars.

-My fall season repeats the spring, with crops that will bring me to the end of my market.
+My fall season repeats the spring, adjusted for shortening days, with crops that will bring me to the end of my market.

 Work backwards from your first market date to plan your first and second seasons, and from your last market date to plan the third season.